glitchgod/feedrss/README.md

 <strong>Bugs</strong> (To the best of my knowledge):

-\-If the rss feed is more than 1,000 torrents the program locks up for multiple minutes but does pull through eventually.
+\-If the rss feed is more than 1,500 torrents the program locks up for multiple minutes but does pull through eventually.

-\-Small delay of the parsing timer restarting and the files appearing.

 \-Typos…